1. Are you licensed and insured? Can you supply me with proof of liability?

-Your event is critical to you, and I completely understand that.
+Your event is critical to you, and I completely hold that in the highest regard.
 My reputation is built largely on referrals.
 The gear I use is leading-edge, professional DJ, audio, lighting, and video equipment.
-The products I use and endorse are industry-standard, trend-setting, professional-grade equipment that is as functional as it is attractive.
-Check out my Equipment Link on this website for more information about the gear I will bring to your event to make it exceptional.
+The products I use and endorse are industry-standard, trend-setting, and professional-grade that are as functional as they are attractive.
+The gear I will bring has been meticulously researched, tested, and refined to make your event exceptional.

 4. Do you provide backup equipment at my event?

 Although equipment failure is rare, I bring to every venue a complete backup sound system, backup microphones, and redundant programs for my lighting, music, and video segments on all 3 laptops I run at your event.

 5. Do you belong to a professional organization or trade group?

 I am a continuing member of the American Disc Jockey Association and abide by the code of ethics within the charter of this fine organization.
 Booking a reliable Disc Jockey is a very important decision for the success of your party.
 Selecting a Disc Jockey who is an active member of the American Disc Jockey Association will provide you with the confidence that you have selected a trained professional.

 6. How much time do you allow for set-up?